bendows/atmega328p-pu/README.md

 sudo make 16MHzclock

 # Configure the atmega328p fuze bits for selecting it's clock
-# and compile, and flash main.c to it
+# and, compile and flash main.c to it

 sudo FILENAME=main F_CPU=8000000 make 8MHzclock flash
 # or